Why Should You Elope in Hawaii?

 Puu Ualakaa State Wayside

 Different from traditional Hawaiin scenery, the Puu Ualakaa State Wayside is a popular outlook for sunset watching.
-This elopement location will provide you with the perfect view of Honolulu and the nearby beach.
+This elopement location will provide you with the perfect view of Honolulu and nearby beach.
 It’s a great spot for your elopement ceremony if you’re wanting a slice of city in your Hawaii elopement.

 Waimanalo Bay Beach Park